R61 (South Africa): Eastern Cape

 They remain as one road for another 4.5 km west-north-west before the R61 becomes its own road westwards.
-The R61 continues for 85 kilometres as the Wapadsberg Pass to reach a junction with the N9 national route south-east of Bethesdaweg.
+The R61 continues for 85 kilometres as the Wapadsberg Pass, bypassing the Mountain Zebra National Park, to reach a junction with the N9 national route south-east of Bethesdaweg.
 The R61 joins the N9 and they are one road southwards for 46 km into the town of Graaff-Reinet, where they meet and are co-signed for a few kilometres with the R63 route, crossing the Sundays River.
 From Graaff-Reinet, the R61 & N9 remain as one road west-south-west for 55 km up to the town of Aberdeen.
 At the 4-way-junction with Hoop Street (R338), the R61 stops co-signing with the N9 and becomes the road westwards from this junction.

 From Aberdeen, the R61 heads westwards for 148 kilometres, crossing into the Western Cape Province, to enter the town of Beaufort West and reach its western terminus at a junction with the N1 and N12 national route co-signage.